Orlando in September Weather Crowds and Top Events

 • Insider tip: Wear quick-dry clothes.
 Even a short ride can leave you damp.

-• Good match: Experience ID 35842 – Orlando: Wild Florida Airboat Tour with Gator Park Tickets
+• Recommended experiences: Orlando: Wild Florida Airboat Tour with Gator Park Tickets

 • Why this month: September showers make a reliable indoor night plan worth its weight in gold.